dotnet/docs/docs/visual-basic/developing-apps/programming/computer-resources/storing-data-to-and-reading-from-the-clipboard.md

 ---
-title: "Storing Data to and Reading from the Clipboard (Visual Basic) | Microsoft Docs" ms.custom: "" ms.date: "2015-07-20" ms.prod: "visual-studio-dev14"
+title: "Storing data to and reading from the Clipboard (Visual Basic) | Microsoft Docs" ms.custom: "" ms.date: "2015-07-20" ms.prod: "visual-studio-dev14"